 The most important part of these is that they will be able to keep your food and water clean from shavings, sand, droppings and more.
-You can purchase some feeders and waterers for your chicks.
-Most are fairly user friendly and will get the job done with daily checks and refilling.
+You can purchase some feeding and watering equipment for your chicks.
+Most are easy to use and will get the job done with daily checks and refilling.

 Make Your Own

 We found that we could easily make our own with stuff we already had and save money.
 Not just that, I feel that these actually helped reduce the wasting of feed and water.

 For our feeder we use our cylinder oatmeal containers, cut 3 or 4 holes in it according to the height of the chicks, fill it up to the holes and put the lid on top.
 The chicks will come up to it, stick their heads in and eat their feed happily.
 As the chicks got taller we just made another one with holes slightly taller.